DHI/modelskill/docs/user-guide/data-structures.md

 Point and track data are both `TimeSeries` objects, while grid and dfsu data are both `SpatialField` objects. `TimeSeries` objects are ready to be compared whereas data from `SpatialField` object needs to be *extracted* first (the extracted object will be of the `TimeSeries` type).

-`TimeSeries` objects contains its data in an `xarray.Dataset` with the actual data in the first DataArray and optional auxilliary data in the following DataArrays.
+`TimeSeries` objects contains its data in an [](`xarray.Dataset`) with the actual data in the first DataArray and optional auxilliary data in the following DataArrays.
 The DataArrays have a `kind` attribute with either `observation` or `model`.

 ## Comparer objects

 Comparer objects are results of a matching procedure (between observations and model results) or constructed directly from already matched data.
 A comparison of a *single* observation and one or more model results are stored in a `Comparer` object.
 A comparison of *multiple* observations and one or more model results are stored in a `ComparerCollection` object which is a collection of `Comparer` objects.

-The matched data in a `Comparer` is stored in an `xarray.Dataset` which can be accessed via the `data` attribute.
+The matched data in a `Comparer` is stored in an [](`xarray.Dataset`) which can be accessed via the `data` attribute.
 The Dataset has an attribute `gtype` which is a string describing the type of data (e.g. `point`, `track`).
 The first DataArray in the Dataset is the observation data, the next DataArrays are model result data and optionally additional DataArrays are auxilliarye data.
 Each of the DataArrays have a `kind` attribute with either `observation`, `model` or `aux`.

 Both `Comparer` and `ComparerCollection` have a `plot` accessor for plotting the data (e.g. `cmp.plot.timeseries()` or `cmp.plot.scatter()`).